 As life moved on, I spent progressively more and more time in the Middle East till eventually we moved as a family to the UAE.
 Every month I found myself travelling the Gulf, most of my time spent in particularly hot and arid conditions at various military or police bases.
 There are few tougher tests for a watch and strap than lying on red hot sand, in over 40° ambient heat, while the severe juddering of an automatic weapon courses up your wrists.
 No matter what watch I was working with, if the strap was changeable, I deployed a military style watch strap as I knew there was nothing to damage, and it would provide all day comfort.

-Fast forward to the present and I am older, allegedly wiser, and still a proud ambassador for the humble NATO.
+Fast forward to the present and I am older, allegedly wiser, and still a proud ambassador for the humble nylon watch strap.
 I have a watch drawer - yes, I know that sounds preposterous, but it is the best way to keep a collection scratch free and accessible.
-Within the drawer is a box that contains hundreds of pounds of OEM leather straps, clasps and bracelets which have been swapped and stored in favour of a NATO.
+Within the drawer is a box that contains hundreds of pounds of OEM leather straps, clasps and bracelets which have been swapped and stored in favour of a nylon military watch strap.
 I do wish some watches were sold with no strap….

-I passionately believe that no watch looks better than when fitted with a NATO.
-A NATO brings an edge to a watch.
+I passionately believe that no watch looks better than when fitted with a one of these.
+They brings an edge to a watch.
 Not only does it make a watch more functional and rugged, but it also inspires confidence.
 Quite an achievement for the humble fabric strap.